smaccm/smaccm/fm-workbench/resolute/org.osate.resolute.help/src/reference/reference.md

 One special model element reference is expressed by the keyword `this`.
 It refers to the instance model object of the model element that contains the `prove` statement.
-The keyword `this` can only be used in the `prove` statement --- not in verification action expressions.
-This constraint means that `this` must be passed to a claim function for it to know what model element it operates on --- unless we have a global claim function (see Global Constants).
+This is the root object of an instance model as Resolute create a separate instance model every time it encounters a prove statement.

 ~~~
 prove ( Memory_safe ( this ))